severin-lemaignan/projet-cnrs/project.rst

 +++++++++++++++++++++++++++++

-Assessing the cognitive skills of robots is difficult because tools for quatitative measurement of such skills are currently lacking.
+Assessing the cognitive skills of robots is difficult because tools for quantitative measurement of such skills remain mostly to be devised.

-The robotic community thus relies mostly on qualitative assessement that Langley et al. :cite:`Langley2006` propose five such dimensions of evaluation: the *generality* of the system (can it adapt easily to new tasks?), the *rationality* or relevant of the inference/reasoning/decisions the system take,
+The robotic community thus relies mostly on qualitative assessement.
+Langley et al. :cite:`Langley2006` propose five such dimensions of evaluation: the *generality* of the system (can it adapt easily to new tasks?), the *rationality* or relevant of the inference/reasoning/decisions the system take,